South America Paper Packaging Market Size and Share

 Geography Analysis

 Brazil’s USD 18.9 billion paper-and-board output in 2025 anchors regional supply and benefits from consumption-tax reform that merges 27 levies into a single VAT-style GST, simplifying inter-state shipments.
-Rail handles only 7.9% of general cargo, so converters co-locate corrugators near soy and beef corridors to trim truck costs.
-[4]Evaluating the modal split of overland transportation…, Journal of Transport Literature, scielo.br Suzano’s new biomass boiler will par-lay renewable steam into 15% emissions savings, underscoring sustainability positioning.
+Rail handles only 7.9% of general cargo, so converters co-locate corrugators near soy and beef corridors to trim truck costs.[4]Evaluating the modal split of overland transportation…, Journal of Transport Literature, scielo.brSuzano’s new biomass boiler will generate 15% emissions savings through renewable steam, underscoring its sustainability positioning.

 Competitive Landscape

 The market shows moderate concentration: the top five players-Smurfit Westrock, Klabin, Suzano, International Paper, and Arauco-control about 62% of regional capacity, leaving ample share for local converters.
-Smurfit Westrock generated USD 1.71 billion South America revenue in 2024 and posted 22.5% Adjusted EBITDA margin in Q1 2025 after integrating Grupo Gondi assets.
+Smurfit Westrock generated USD 1.71 billion in South America revenue in 2024 and posted a 22.5% adjusted EBITDA margin in Q1 2025 after integrating Grupo Gondi assets.
 Suzano’s purchase of two U.S. mills for USD 110 million diversifies grade mix and secures offtake for Cerrado pulp, signaling an outward M&A push.

-Niche players exploit white-space in smart packaging: Ecuador’s Flexipaq pilots NFC-embedded banana cartons linking European retailers to farm-level data, while Costa Rica’s Maxifibra tests seaweed-based barrier coatings.
+Niche players exploit white space in smart packaging: Ecuador’s Flexipaq pilots NFC-embedded banana cartons, linking European retailers to farm-level data, while Costa Rica’s Maxifibra tests seaweed-based barrier coatings.
 These innovations elevate entry barriers and shape future competition in the South America paper packaging market.

 South America Paper Packaging Industry Leaders